Parsing Mifare DESFire EV2 Tap Data in Python

 if mac_key:

-# Placeholder demonstrates pipeline routing for valid/invalid MAC states
+# This placeholder only demonstrates pipeline routing for the

 mac_valid = len(mac_key) >= 16